 What You Should Know About This Degree

 A specialization may help give you an edge in pursuing the types of jobs you want.
-Programs may offer concentrations focused on a specific industry, like healthcare, journalism, or advertising, or on particular skill-sets like social media, human resources, or media literacy and criticism.
+Programs may offer concentrations focused on a specific industry, like healthcare, journalism, and advertising, or on particular skill-sets like social media, human resources, and media literacy and criticism.
 When considering a master’s in communication, you should decide if a specialization is needed for your career goals.

 Although no formal credentialing is needed for most communications jobs, a number of associations exist to provide additional training and quality assurance to employers.
 These include the International Association of Business Communicators, the Events Industry Council, and the Public Relations Society of America.
 There may be annual dues required to join and maintain membership in these organizations.

-Here are some questions to ask when researching Masters Communications programs:
+Here are some questions to ask when researching Master’s in Communications programs:

 - Am I eligible for this program?
 Some master’s in communications programs require students to have an undergraduate degree in communications or a related field.
 Be sure to check each program’s eligibility requirements to make sure you have a relevant education background.